Grapeseed Oil: Clears Acne Using Vitamin E And Linoleic Acid

 • “Within a few hours of the first application, my acne was less red and inflamed”.

 It should be clear by now that grapeseed oil is a fantastic topical treatment for acne.
-In its natural form, the side effects are close to non-existent.
-There’s a slight chance of clogged pores seeing as 2 is higher than zero, and a slight risk of an allergic reaction, an automatic risk with any natural treatment.
+In its natural form, the side effects are minimal, except a slight chance of clogged pores seeing as 2/5 is higher than zero.

-But the product you choose has to be that – in its natural form.
-Like any tiny seed where only the Incredible Hulk could squeeze the oil out by hand, the standard industrial process for making this oil involves chemical solvents, catalysts, and the nightmare-inducing neurotoxin hexane.
+But the product has to be that – in its natural form.
+Like any tiny seed where only the Incredible Hulk could squeeze the oil out by hand, the standard industrial process involves chemical solvents, catalysts, and the nightmare neurotoxin hexane.

 Raw grape pomace is also compacted with bulldozers before the oil is extracted, and this too is believed to generate PAHs.
 Aside from causing cancer, most carcinogens are linked to free radical overload inside the body, so what’s the aspiring acne maniac’s solution?
 Buy a cold pressed bottle of course!